 Labour – the thing most first time Mums dread the most.

-But the thing is – first baby or fifth – signs of labour are not always easy to distinguish – especially in the early stages!
-Here are some usual, quirky and odd signs – you may be just close to getting your newborn in your arms.
+But the thing is – whether this is your first baby or fifth – the very first signs of labour are not always easy to distinguish – especially when you are close to your due date.
+Here are some usual, quirky and odd signs – you may be just close to having your newborn in your arms.

 1. Your Braxton Hicks Are Evenly Spread